ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### TLS

-TLS (Transport Layer Security) {{?RFC8446}} is a common protocol used to establish a securesession between two endpoints.
+TLS (Transport Layer Security) {{?RFC8446}} is a common protocol used to establish a secure session between two endpoints.
 Communication over this session "prevents eavesdropping, tampering, and message forgery."
 TLS consists of a tightly coupled handshake and record protocol.
 The handshake protocol is used to authenticate peers, negotiate protocol options, such as cryptographic algorithms, and derive session-specific